 No employee may accumulate more than 75 hours of vacation at any one time in addition to the employee's annual vacation entitlement.
-City Manager is empowered to pay off excess vacation based on Henry vs. Amrol, Inc (1990) 222 Cal.
+City Manager, or the City Attorney for positions appointed by the City Attorney, is empowered to pay off excess vacation based on Henry vs. Amrol, Inc (1990) 222 Cal.
 App.
 3d Supp 1.3.
 An employee may submit in writing a request to accumulate vacation in excess of the maximum set forth above.
-Such excess accumulation may be approved, at the sole discretion of the City Manager, on a case by case basis.
+Such excess accumulation may be approved, at the sole discretion of the City Manager, or by the City Attorney for positions appointed by the City Attorney, on a case by case basis.